rbhomale17/HealthBooster-Project/README.md

 ####################################################################################

-For the Construct Week Project, i have created a clone of an Indian health supplement-buying website called ***HealthKart.com***.
+For the Construct Week Project, I have created a clone of an Indian health supplement-buying website called ***HealthKart.com***.
 A health supplement-buying site helps to find the right supplement according to the consumer's fitness goal.
 The company is headquartered in Gurgaon, Haryana.

 An Individual project exicuted in 6 days.